metafates/mangal/README.md

 4. __That's it!__ You can test it by running `mangal run ...` where `...` is a filename

 New to Lua?
 [Quick start guide](https://learnxinyminutes.com/docs/lua/)

+## Anilist

+Mangal also supports integration with anilist.

+It will mark chapters as read on Anilsit when you read them inside mangal.

+For more information see [wiki](https://github.com/metafates/mangal/wiki/Anilist-Integration)

+> Maybe I'll add more sites in the future, like [myanimelist](https://myanimelist.net/)